tgfuellner/TableTennisDisplay/README.md

 * Small OLED Display ssd1306 for umpire feedback and guidance

-## Components of the Display for Version 1 with 7-Segment LEDs
+## Components of the Display for Version 2 with Hub75 64x32 RGB Matrix

 * esp8266 (Wemos D1 mini)
  * Send data to RGB Matrix over i2c to HUB75 Controler